openvswitch/ovs/Documentation/intro/install/netbsd.rst

 - py27-xml
 - pkg_alternatives

 Some components have additional requirements.
-Refer to the `general installation guide <INSTALL.rst>`__.
+Refer to :doc:`general` for more information.

 Assuming you are running NetBSD/amd64 6.1.2, you can download and install pre-built binary packages as the following::